 Imagilys brings the most advanced brain imaging techniques from bench to bedside.
-Through our neuroimaging software suite, BrainMagix, we help our customers to improve the diagnosis and to optimize the treatment of the most severe neurological diseases.
+Our neuroimaging software suite, BrainMagix, helps our customers to improve the diagnosis and optimize the treatment of the most severe neurological diseases.

 Advanced Brain Imaging, Biomarkers, and Neurosurgical Planning.